Isabella Gamez: 2024–2025 season

 Prior to the season, Fedor Klimov joined Gamez and Korovin's coaching team.
 They began the season by finishing ninth at the 2024 John Nicks International Pairs Competition.
 They went on to compete at the 2024 Trophée Métropole Nice Côte d'Azur; however, after completing the short program segment, the pairs free skate event was cancelled due to poor weather conditions.
 Gamez and Korovin were awarded the silver medal based on their short program result.

 Not initially assigned to compete on the Grand Prix series, Gamez and Korovin were later entered to compete at the 2024 NHK Trophy.
 However, they were unable to accept the assignment due to the short notice invitation.
 They were later assigned to the 2024 Cup of China following another team's withdrawal.
 At 2024 Cup of China, Gamez and Korovin became the first Southeast Asian and Philippine pair to compete at the Grand Prix of Figure Skating.
 Gamez became the first Filipina woman ever at the Grand Prix of Figure Skating.
 They finished the event in seventh place.
 In February 2025, Korovin and Gamez became the first Southeast Asian and Philippine pair team to compete at the 2025 Asian Winter Games in Harbin, China.
 They placed fourth, just short of the first-ever medal for the Philippines.
 Korovin and Gamez went on to the 2025 Four Continents Figure Skating Championships in Seoul, Korea finishing in 10th place despite dealing with illness, following the competition withdrawal of the Philippines single men representative Paolo Borromeo.

 2025–2026 season

 Gamez/Korovin opened the season by winning the bronze medal at the 2025 Asian Open Trophy.
+They went on to compete at the Challenger Series Kinoshita Cup in Osaka, Japan, where they placed 6th, then the Winter Olympics Qualifiers in Beijing, China where they placed 11th.
+Gamez/Korovin competed at the Golden Spin of Zagreb in Croatia, then concluded their season at 2026 Four Continents Figure Skating Championships in Beijing, China earning a 10th place finish.